England cricket team: 1930s

 The 1930 Ashes series saw a young Don Bradman dominate the tour, scoring 974 runs in his seven Test innings.
 He scored 254 at Lord's, 334 at Headingley and 232 at The Oval.
-Australia regained the Ashes winning the series 3–1.
+Australia regained the Ashes winning the series 2–1.
 As a result of Bradman's prolific run-scoring the England captain Douglas Jardine chose to develop the already existing leg theory into fast leg theory, or bodyline, as a tactic to stop Bradman.
 Fast leg theory involved bowling fast balls directly at the batsman's body.
 The batsman would need to defend himself, and if he touched the ball with the bat, he risked being caught by one of a large number of fielders placed on the leg side.

 Using Jardine's fast leg theory, England won the next Ashes series 4–1, but complaints about the Bodyline tactic caused crowd disruption on the tour, and threats of diplomatic action from the Australian Cricket Board, which during the tour sent the following cable to the MCC in London:

 Later, Jardine was removed from the captaincy and the Laws of Cricket changed so that no more than one fast ball aimed at the body was permitted per over, and having more than two fielders behind square leg was banned.

 England's following tour of India in the 1933–34 season was the first Test match to be staged in the subcontinent.
 The series was also notable for Stan Nichols and Nobby Clark bowling so many bouncers that the Indian batsman wore solar toupées instead of caps to protect themselves.
 Australia won the 1934 Ashes series 2–1 and kept the urn for the following 19 years.
-Many of the wickets of the time were friendly to batsmen resulting in a large proportion of matches ending in high scoring draws and many batting records being set.

 England drew the 1938 Ashes, meaning Australia retained the urn.
 England went into the final match of the series at The Oval 1–0 down, but won the final game by an innings and 579 runs.
 Len Hutton made the highest ever Test score by an Englishman, making 364 in England first innings to help them reach 903, their highest ever score against Australia.

 The 1938–39 tour of South Africa saw another experiment with the deciding Test being a timeless Test that was played to a finish.
 England lead 1–0 going into the final timeless match at Durban.
 Despite the final Test being 'timeless', the game ended in a draw after 10 days as England had to catch the train to catch the boat home.
 A record 1,981 runs were scored, and the concept of timeless Tests was abandoned.
-England went on one final tour of the West Indies in 1939 before the Second World War, although a team for an MCC tour of India was selected more in hope than expectation of the matches being played.
+England hosted the West Indies in 1939 before the Second World War, although a team for an MCC tour of India was selected more in hope than expectation of the matches being played.